gofair-foundation/fsr_qualification/CONTRIBUTING.md

 #### **Select a github issue ->** [**F1 A + B**](#f1-as-editor)

-1. Create a new branch for the issue you are working on e.g.: **git checkout -b issue_353_prov**
+1. Create a new branch for the issue you are working on e.g. (for _PROV_ ontology issue 353): **git checkout -b issue_353_prov**

-2. Now you can directly open the *FSR_QC.csv* file in Excel (if you have problems, please check these settings

-   [^1]: First you have to make sure that in the system settings for language & region>>related settings>>administrative language setting>> format>>additional settings you have a ‘,’ .
-Second you need to change the setting in Excel: Go to Options >> Advanced and set a dot (.) as decimal separator.

-   ) and add a new line for the FSR and add your review only in the first part (annotated in the column headers with '1.') by following the instructions in the headers.
+2. Now you can directly open the *FSR_QC.csv* file in Excel and add a new line for the FSR and add your review only in the first part (annotated in the column headers with '`1.`') by following the instructions in the headers.
 Save the file and close it.

+   If you have problems to open the CSV directly in Excel, please check these settings:

+   1. First you have to make sure that in the system settings for language & region>>related settings>>administrative language setting>> format>>additional settings you have a ‘`,`’ .
+   2. Second you need to change the setting in Excel: Go to Options >> Advanced and set a dot (`.`) as decimal separator)

 #### **Do the quality check ->** [**F1 C + D**](#f1-as-editor)

 1. In the command prompt window you need to use the command: **git status.** You should see the CSV file has been modified.
 2. You now need to stage the change by using the command: **git add FSR_QC.csv**
 3. **git status** should now show you that changes are ready to be committed
-4. Use the command to commit it to your local repository: **git commit -m “text (e.g.added FSR qualification)”**
+4. Use the command to commit it to your local repository: **git commit -m “*message* (e.g. added FSR qualification)”**
 5. To push this to the branch you need to use the command e.g.: **git push --set-upstream origin issue_353_prov**
 6. Go back to your branch on GitHub and click on contribute: **Open pull request**